kumahq/kuma-website/app/_src/introduction/how-kuma-works.md

 - focus on the core functionality of our services to drive more business
 - build a more secure and standardized architecture by reducing fragmentation

-By reducing the code that our teams create and maintain, we can modernize our applications piece by piece without ever needing to bite more than we can chew.
+By reducing the code that our teams create and maintain, we can modernize our applications piece by piece without ever needing to bite off more than we can chew.

 <center>
 <img src="/assets/images/docs/0.5.0/diagram-04.jpg" alt="" style=" padding-top: 20px; padding-bottom: 10px;"/>